pedroCX486/noizee/README.md

 # Noizee

-An alternative to Noisli made in [Angular](https://github.com/angular/angular-cli) 8.
+An alternative to Noisli made in [Angular](https://github.com/angular/angular-cli).

 ## Development

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/` or wait until the compiler opens a window.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-If you wish to run the project inside a subfolder, run the `build-for-subfolder.bat` to build it to run under the `\noisli\` subfolder in your server.
+If you wish to run the project inside a subfolder, run the command `npm run subfolder-build` to build it to run under the `\noizee\` subfolder in your server.

 ## Contributing